JacekPardyak/resume/README.md

 ## Usage in Google Colaboratory

-If you have problems setting up your RStudio, you can use the templates in Google Colab:
+In addition to RStudio, you can use the templates in Google Colab:

 - Jupyter R Notebook [link](https://github.com/JacekPardyak/resume/blob/master/man/figures/colab/resume.ipynb)